 Many of you have lived for years hoping that perhaps this time sex will be fulfilling, that he will last long enough for both of you to enjoy the connection and intimacy that intercourse can bring.
+You may also have invlived sex toys like Fleshlight that would have give you some benefits.
 Then he comes fast again.
 He mumbles he is sorry.
 You look away, tell him it’s all right, and soothe him.
 You both turn away from each other, silent and disappointed.

 Eventually you avoid his touch.
 You do not let yourself give in to the expectation of arousal and release.
 What’s the point?
 You accommodate his advances so you don’t have to have a discussion or, worse yet, a scene.
 You feel like a receptacle.
 You resent him.
 This is not what you signed on for.
 Why doesn’t he do something to fix this!?
 God knows, you’ve been patient, forgiving and loving.
 Inside you start turning to ice.